 - How to figure out what’s next in their business (to stop, to change, or to grow)

 - Personal branding

-The Parent's Guide is another strong component to this kit.
+The Parent’s Guide is another strong component of this kit.

 It includes important ways to support your teenager, such as: